-The Remuneration Committee consists entirely of three (3) non-executive directors, all of whom are independent Directors.
-Its primary function is to review and recommend the remuneration for the Company's executive directors.
+The Remuneration Committee consists of two (2) independent non-executive directors, and one (1) non-independent, non-executive director.
+Its primary function is to review and recommend the remuneration for the Company's executive directors and to review the fees, benefits and allowances of Non-Executive Directors.

 The members of the Remuneration Committee are stated here below:-